The Library is currently closed. We're open again on Monday (March 9, 2026) from 9:30 am to 8:45 pm

 Stephanie Monahos

-Mindy Pilgar
+Mindy Pilger

 The Friends work to support MFPL through fundraising and by creating interest in the public library.
 All money raised, whether through donations, membership fees, or fundraising, is used exclusively for programs, materials and projects that benefit the Millburn Library.